Hida Takayama Cultural Itinerary (1 Day): Wood & Sake

 Sake brewery stroll in Sanmachi; short tasting flight and shop.
 ID may be requested; pace tastings with water and snacks.

-Cultural connection: townscape craft economy; mingei lens (use in everyday objects); sake as seasonal expression.
+Cultural connection: townscape craft economy; mingei lens through everyday objects; sake as seasonal expression.

 Seasonal & Rainy Swaps

-• Rainy: extend studio tour; add museum/craft gallery; warm café stops near Sanmachi.
+• Rainy: extend studio tour; add museum or craft gallery; warm café stops near Sanmachi.

 • Spring: festival period around April 14–15; start earlier and book tastings.

-• Summer: outdoors early/late; interiors mid-day; hydrate and rest in shade.
+• Summer: outdoors early or late; interiors mid-day; hydrate and rest in shade.

 • Autumn: foliage + Oct 9–10 festival; avoid peak hours 11:00–14:00.